-In preparing consolidated financial statements in accordance with IFRS, management is required to make judgments, estimates and assumptions that may affect the application of accounting policies as well as the reported amounts of assets, liabilities, revenue and expenses.
+In preparing consolidated financial statements in accordance with IFRS, management is required to make judgments, estimates and assumptions that may impact the application of accounting policies as well as the reported amounts of assets, liabilities, revenue and expenses.
 Actual results may differ from these estimates.

 The estimates and the underlying assumptions are reviewed on an ongoing basis.
-Changes in accounting estimates are recognized in the period when such estimates are changed and future periods that are affected by the changes.
+Changes in accounting estimates are recognized in the period when the estimates are changed and in future periods that are affected by the changes.

-Major accounting judgments, estimates and assumptions are as follows:
+The major accounting judgments, estimates and assumptions are as follows: